 (47) Habilitation--Habilitation services, as defined by Texas Government Code §534.001, provided by an agency licensed under this chapter.

-(48) Health assessment--A determination of a client's physical and mental status through inventory of systems.
+(48) HCSSA--Home and community support services agency.
+A person who provides home health, hospice, or personal assistance services for pay or other consideration in a client's residence, an independent living environment, or another appropriate location.

-(49) HHSC--Texas Health and Human Services Commission or its designee.
+(49) Health assessment--A determination of a client's physical and mental status through inventory of systems.

-(50) Home and community support services agency--A person who provides home health, hospice, or personal assistance services for pay or other consideration in a client's residence, an independent living environment, or another appropriate location.
+(50) HHSC--Texas Health and Human Services Commission.

-(51) Home health aide--An individual working for an agency who meets at least one of the requirements for home health aides as defined in §97.701 of this chapter (relating to Home Health Aides).
+(51) Home health aide--An individual working for an agency who meets at least one of the requirements for home health aides as described in §558.701 of this chapter (relating to Home Health Aides).

-(52) Home health medication aide--An unlicensed person issued a permit by HHSC to administer medication to a client under the Texas Health and Safety Code, Chapter 142, Subchapter B.
+(52) Home health medication aide--An unlicensed person issued a permit by HHSC to administer medication to a client under Texas Health and Safety Code, Chapter 142, Subchapter B.

 (53) Home health service--The provision of one or more of the following health services required by an individual in a residence or independent living environment: